-- Bring your own treats.
+Bring your own treats.
 Minimize your temptations by bringing a low-calorie treat that you’ll know you enjoy.
 Plus, bringing your own dessert will make the more fattening alternatives less tempting.
-Some of your best low-calorie treat options include fruit, Jell-O, shortbread cookies, angel food cake and mini-muffins.
+Some of your best low-calorie treat options include fruit, Jell-O, shortbread cookies, angel food cake, and mini-muffins.

 - Eat lots of fruits and veggies.
 Make fruits and veggies your best buds over the holidays (well every day to be perfectly honest).
 If you’re serious about controlling your weight, these buds not only help you avoid gaining weight but they’ll keep you healthy.
-The fiber in these foods will fill you up faster than traditional snack foods and you’ll take in less calories.
+The fiber in these foods will fill you up faster than traditional snack foods and you’ll take in fewer calories.